Brow Lift

 Common concerns include a prominent bump along the bridge, asymmetry, a tip that feels too wide or droops when smiling, or the sense that the nose simply feels too large for the face.
 In some cases, breathing difficulties are also part of the picture.

-Rhinoplasty, when done thoughtfully, and conservatively can bring the nose into better balance with the rest of the face — without looking obvious or artificial.
+Rhinoplasty when done thoughtfully and conservatively, can bring the nose into better balance with the rest of the face — without looking obvious or artificial.

 May Be Worth Discussing If You Notice: